micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-35-rashi_en.md

 ### passuk 34
 <b>Wherein I reside.</b> Do not cause Me to reside in its defilement.
-<b>For I, Hachem, dwell among Bnei Yisroel.</b> Even when they are defiled, the Divine Presence rests among them.
+<b>For I, Adonoy, dwell among Bnei Yisroel.</b> Even when they are defiled, the Divine Presence rests among them.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY